pedrowsxz/AmazonProductsListingScraper/README.md

 ## Important Notes

 - Amazon may block requests that appear to be automated.
-This scraper sets a User-Agent header to mimic a real browser, but it might still be detected as a bot.
+This scraper sets a headers to mimic a real browser, but it might still be detected as a bot.
 - About the headers, they can be removed or not, if judged better to do so, or for the sake of simplicity
 - The structure of Amazon's website may change, which could break the scraper.
 If this happens, update the selectors in the backend code.